 Phycodes Richter, 1850

 ENVIRONMENTAL SETTINGS: Fully marine.
 Environments subjected to frequent episodic depositional events.
-Common in tidally-influenced zones such as tidal point bars and tidal flats.
+Common in tidally influenced zones.

 GEOLOGIC RANGE: Cambrian-recent.